-The EPIC and SCARLET® cameras are part of the RED® Digital Still and Motion Camera (DSMC®) system.
-The DSMC family includes EPIC, SCARLET, WEAPON®, RED EPIC-W®, SCARLET-W®, and RED RAVEN® cameras.
+The DSMC2® DRAGON® cameras are part of the second-generation Digital Still and Motion Camera (DSMC2) system.
+The DSMC2 family, a subset of the DSMC® family, includes WEAPON, RED EPIC-W®, SCARLET-W, and RED RAVEN®.
 With an ultra-high megapixel count, high frame rate, significant processing power, high dynamic range, and the advantages of a raw file format, each camera offers the ability to simultaneously capture video and stills.

 Read Before You Shoot